abhishekdev/build-revision/README.md

 ### buildRevision(options)

+- Appends `prefix.username.timestamp` to the version if repository does not exists
 - Appends `prefix.githash.username.timestamp` to the version for a git repository with local changes
 - Appends `prefix.githash` to the version for a git repository with no local changes